facebookresearch/textlesslib/README.md

 *  [Probing for speaker information in the representations](./examples/speaker_probing/)
 *  [Generative Spoken Language Modeling (aka Speech Continuation)](./examples/gslm/)

-There is also a Jupyter [notebook](./examples/resynthesis_and_continuation.ipynb) that combines discrete resynthesis and speech continuation examples in a step-by-step mini-tutorial.
+There is also a [[Jupyter notebook]](./examples/resynthesis_and_continuation.ipynb) and a [[Google Colab]](https://colab.research.google.com/github/facebookresearch/textlesslib/blob/main/examples/resynthesis_and_continuation.ipynb) that combine discrete resynthesis and speech continuation examples in a step-by-step mini-tutorial.

 We believe those examples can serve both as illustrations for the provided components and provide a starting point for tinkering in interesting directions.